 "Green" approaches have influenced the [English] curriculum in many areas, often leading to the reframing of classic texts.
 Students can be encouraged to ask questions about how far humanity is represented as part of or apart from the rest of nature in a particular work, or how the idealisation of the pastoral in the Romantic period or the construction of science fiction informs our understanding of how we relate to our physical environment....

 It will be apparent that English can relate easily and fruitfully to education for sustainable development....
 Students of English are intellectually habituated into sensitivity towards encounters with "the other," be this in terms of culture, spaces or materiality.
 There is a vibrant strand within English literary studies of concern with the relation between cultural texts and environment, and since the early 1980s this has given rise to ecocriticism.
-So you can see that ESD isn't just an issue for those teaching in disciplines such as geography, environmental studies, biology and engineering. — Jane Gawthrope, English Subject Centre
+So you can see that ESD isn't just an issue for those teaching in disciplines such as geography, environmental studies, biology and engineering. — Jane Gawthrope, English Subject Centre, UK

 Some Green Language Arts Resources